KumarLabJax/JABS-device-client/README.md

 The Basler pylon SDK, which we use to control our camera, is also required.
 It can be obtained from the Basler website: https://www.baslerweb.com/en/products/software/

-You will also need libavcodec, libavformat, libavfilter, and their development header files.
+You will also need several ffmpeg libraries, and their development header files.
-On Ubuntu, `sudo apt install libavcodec-dev libavcodec-dev libavfilter-dev` will install these and their dependencies.
+On Ubuntu, `sudo apt install libavcodec-dev libavformat-dev libavfilter-dev libavdevice-dev libavformat-dev libavutil-dev` will install these and their dependencies, however we recommend installing ffmpeg from source.

 ### Configuring as a daemon